WATCH: Unidentified persons hurl crude bombs at BJP workers in West Bengal

 In a shocking development, some unidentified persons hurled crude bombs at BJP workers in Murshidabad’s Jangirpur of West Bengal.
+The incident happened when the BJP workers were going to file nomination for Panchayat polls.

+The clashes between BJP and TMC workers have left many injured.
+As per PTI report, the violence between two parties has claimed at least two lives in Malda and Bankura since the beginning of the filing of nominations on Monday.
+According to the police, clashes have been reported from the Nabagram area in Murshidabad district, and Nalhati in Birbhum district.

+Clashes in Birbhum and Nalhati broke out between the police and BJP supporters when they did not obey orders against holding rallies or processions while filing nomination papers.
+The orders were issued after an attack on former CPI(M) MP Ramchandra Dome allegedly by TMC supporters.
+BJP workers were taking out a rally when they were stopped by the police.
+An argument began between the two sides that led to a clash.
+Police had to use batons and fired rubber bullets to disperse the mob, a police official told the news agency.

 Here is the video of the bomb hurling incident:-